credativ/plutono/docs/sources/auth/overview.md

 [Okta OAuth]({{< relref "okta.md" >}})             | v7.0+ | v7.0+ | v7.0+ | -
 [SAML]({{< relref "../enterprise/saml.md" >}}) (Enterprise only)    | v6.3+ | v7.0+ | v7.0+ | -

-## Grafana Auth
+## Plutono Auth

-Grafana of course has a built in user authentication system with password authentication enabled by default.
+Plutono of course has a built in user authentication system with password authentication enabled by default.
 You can disable authentication by enabling anonymous access.
 You can also hide login form and only allow login through an auth provider (listed above).
 There are also options for allowing self sign up.

 ### Login and short-lived tokens

-> The following applies when using Grafana's built in user authentication, LDAP (without Auth proxy) or OAuth integration.
+> The following applies when using Plutono's built in user authentication, LDAP (without Auth proxy) or OAuth integration.

-Grafana are using short-lived tokens as a mechanism for verifying authenticated users.
+Plutono are using short-lived tokens as a mechanism for verifying authenticated users.
 These short-lived tokens are rotated each `token_rotation_interval_minutes` for an active authenticated user.

-An active authenticated user that gets it token rotated will extend the `login_maximum_inactive_lifetime_days` time from "now" that Grafana will remember the user.
+An active authenticated user that gets it token rotated will extend the `login_maximum_inactive_lifetime_days` time from "now" that Plutono will remember the user.
 This means that a user can close its browser and come back before `now + login_maximum_inactive_lifetime_days` and still being authenticated.
  This is true as long as the time since user login is less than `login_maximum_lifetime_days`.

 #### Remote logout

 You can logout from other devices by removing login sessions from the bottom of your profile page.
-If you are a Grafana admin user you can also do the same for any user from the Server Admin / Edit User view.
+If you are a Plutono admin user you can also do the same for any user from the Server Admin / Edit User view.

 ## Settings